AdobeDocs/commerce-cloud-service.en/help/user/architecture.md

 ## Experience Cloud

-- **Cloud Manager**—Cloud Manager provides a basis for the new Commerce program UI and includes self-service mechanisms for the following:
+- **Cloud Manager**—Cloud Manager provides a basis for the new Commerce program interface and includes self-service mechanisms for the following:

   - Environment access, variables, and controls
   - CICD Pipeline optimization and scheduling